 Artist Sophie Cundale presents a new film, a supernatural melodrama about loss that follows the journey of a professional boxer after a near-fatal knockout.
-The disorientations of the boxer are told in parallel with the story of a queen living with Cotard Delusion, a rare neurological condition inducing the belief and sensation of death.
+The boxer’s disorientations become entangled with the story of a queen living with Cotard Delusion, a rare neurological condition inducing the belief in and sensation of death.

-The film’s title, The Near Room, is taken from Muhammad Ali’s description of a vivid, hallucinatory space he would enter in the depths of a fight:
+The film’s title, The Near Room (2020), is taken from the boxer Muhammad Ali’s description of a vivid, hallucinatory space he would enter when in the depths of a fight.

-Cast includes professional boxer John Harding Jnr, artist Penny Goring and actor Chris New.
+The cast includes professional boxer John Harding Jnr., artist Penny Goring, and actor Chris New.

 Sophie Cundale (b.
 1987) is an artist living and working in London.
 Previous work has been commissioned by Serpentine Galleries and the South London Gallery; screened at Temporary Gallery, Cologne, Spike Island, Bristol, Govett-Brewster Gallery, New Zealand, Catalyst Arts, AMINI festival, Belfast, VCD festival, Beijing and Innsbruck Biennale, Austria; and hosted on vdrome.org.
 The Near Room at the South London Gallery is her first major solo exhibition, and travels in December 2020 to Bonington Gallery, Nottingham.